• Skip to primary navigation

 Instructions

 1. Shape the meatballs: In a large bowl, break up the ground beef and pork.
 Sprinkle the bread crumbs, onion, garlic, parsley, salt, paprika, and oregano over the meat, then work the dry ingredients into the meat.
 Once everything is evenly mixed, add the beaten egg, and work it into the meat.
-Roll the meat mix into 16 golf-ball sized meatballs, each about 2 inches in diameter.
+Roll the meatball mixture into 16 golf-ball sized meatballs, each about 2 inches in diameter.

 2. Sauté the aromatics for the tomato sauce: Heat the olive oil an Instant Pot set to sauté mode (or other pressure cooker set to medium heat) until the oil starts shimmering.
 Add the onion and garlic to the pot.
 Sprinkle with the paprika and ½ teaspoon sea salt, then saute, stirring occasionally, until the onions soften, about 5 minutes.